laboon/ebook/text/25_test_plans.md

 1. Open the "PRIMARY" control panel by selecting "Dials...
 Primary" from the menu at the top of the screen.
 2. Select the purple dial labeled "FROBINATOR".
 Move the dial to the right from its initial position until the "STATUS" text box reads "FOO".

-As a final note, please note that there is no such thing as a _frobinator_ or _frobinization_.
+As a final note, there is no such thing as a _frobinator_ or _frobinization_.

 ### Output Values